How much does a transmission cost?

 What is a transmission?

-Transmissions also make sure the vehicle maintains a safe number of revolutions per minute (RPMs) by switching gears, but they do this in different ways:
+Transmissions also make sure the vehicle maintains a safe number of revolutions per minute (RPMs) by switching gears.
+They do this in different ways:

 - Manual transmissions require your input to change gears when your RPMs are too low or too high.